Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 After graduating from City and Country Grammar School, Margot next studied at LaGuardia High School of Music & Art in Hamilton Heights.
 While there she began to question and research her own beliefs about religion.
 As her family had no particular interest, she started to explore various churches and denominations in her neighbourhood.
 She was particularly taken with the Quakers for their belief in pacifism, social equality and education, but was also mightily impressed with the rituals she witnessed in the Catholic Church.

 In the following year she helped to register black voters rights in the civil protests taking place in Mississippi, and in 1968 was an activist against the Vietnam War and demonstrated at the Democratic convention in Chicago.
-Later in 1968, Margot received a B.A. degree in Political Science from Berkeley and a “Phi Beta Kappa” for outstanding scholarship.
+Later in 1968, Margot received a B.A. degree in Political Science from Berkeley with a “Phi Beta Kappa” for outstanding scholarship.
 She then went on to earn a Master’s degree from the Graduate School of Journalism at Columbia University in New York.
 Much later in 1982 Margot was awarded a prestigious one-year Nieman fellowship at Harvard University.

-In 1979 Margot joined National Public Radio (NPR) as a general assignments reporter working in their New York News Bureau.
+In 1979 she next joined National Public Radio (NPR) as a general assignments reporter working in their New York News Bureau.
 There she helped to create and host the radio shows: All Things Considered”, “Morning Edition” and “Weekend Edition”.
 Margot was always keen to document issues of national and societal importance, and covered such controversial issues as: the confrontation between radicals and the Ku Klux Klan in Greensboro, North Carolina, AIDS in San Francisco, homeless people living in subways, and the state of the middle classes in society.
 She also reported on the Winter Olympic Games in Sarajevo in 1984, and again in Calgary in 1988.

-On the 19th June 1988 Margot married her long time companion John Lowell Gliedman in an out door handfasting ceremony held at Lambert’s Cove Inn on Martha's Vineyard in West Tisbury, Massachusetts.
+On the 19th June 1988 Margot married her long time companion John Lowell Gliedman in an out-door handfasting ceremony held at Lambert’s Cove Inn on Martha's Vineyard in West Tisbury, Massachusetts.
 Selena Fox the founder of Circle Sanctuary performed the ceremony inside a circle of flowers, after which they jumped the broom, in keeping with old Pagan traditions.
 Their wedding was the first Pagan handfasting to be written up in the society pages of the prestigious New York Times.

 Lambert’s Cove Inn

 By this time Margot was also running a Pagan Way grove in Manhattan, and was conducting Sabbat rituals at her own home.
-At the time there was still little information about the new age of Wicca and Witchcraft being published, except for magazines like “The Waxing Moon” by Joseph B. Wilson, “Nemeton” by Gwydion Pendderwen and Alison Harlow, and the “Green Egg” by Oberon Zell.
+At the time there was still very little information about the new age of Wicca and Witchcraft being published, except for magazines like “The Waxing Moon” by Joseph B. Wilson, “Nemeton” by Gwydion Pendderwen and Alison Harlow, and the “Green Egg” magazine by Oberon Zell-Ravenheart.
 As such Margot’s journalistic instincts triggered in, and she started to explore outside her own immediate environment.

 It was about this time that Margot was introduced to a literary agent called Jane Rotrosen, who suggested she write a book.
 With Rotrosen’s help Margot wrote and sold a proposal for the book to Viking Publishers who liked what they saw.
 She was awarded a $7.500 advance minus ten percent to Rotrosen, to cover her research and expenses.
-Margot spent the next 3 years writing, travelling, interviewing and researching her book, the result being “Drawing Down the Moon”, first published in 1979.
-Initially outside of academic circles it received a mediocre reception, however updated and re-issued in 1986 and again in 2006, over the years it has become a classic best seller.
+Margot spent the next 3 years writing, traveling, interviewing and researching her book, the result being “Drawing Down the Moon”, first published in 1979.
+Initially outside of academic circles it received a medico reception, however updated and re-issued in 1986 and again in 2006, over the years it has become a classic best seller.

 Drawing Down the Moon - Heretic's Heart